2026 West Central Youth Baseball League Rules

 -

 A ballgame that has been suspended due to weather or darkness, will be considered a completed game if 4 innings have been played (3 ½” innings if the home team is ahead).
 All rescheduled games suspended because the weather or darkness shall start where they left off.
-The only exception being the batter at the plate having a clean count.
-A player who is not present at the rescheduled game shall be removed from the lineup without penalty.
+The only exception being the batter at the plate having a clean count. a player who is not present at the rescheduled game shall be removed from the lineup without penalty.
 If a sub is used for the absent player, then they will take the place of the original player in the lineup.
 If a player who was left on base at the time of the suspended game is not present at the rescheduled game and no substitute is playing for him, then the batter who made the last out shall take his place as the base runner.

 -